Formulated by Dr. Jo Jaric

 Treating Natural Ingredients Seriously

-My background means those risks are never abstract.
-Ingredients are selected selectively, processed with temperature discipline, and incorporated only where they support the structure of the formulation as a whole.
-Nature provides the raw materials.
-Chemistry determines whether they are respected or wasted.
+At this level, those risks are not abstract.
+Ingredients are selected deliberately, processed with temperature control, and incorporated only where they support the structure of the formulation as a whole.

 How I Think About Formulation

-Skin is an active barrier system.
-Its comfort, resilience and appearance depend heavily on lipid organisation and stability.
-When formulations ignore that, even well-intentioned products can interfere more than they support.
 Botanik by Jorji is built around lipid-first, deliberately anhydrous systems designed to sit comfortably within the stratum corneum rather than override it.
-Removing water simplifies the architecture of the formula and avoids the cascade of stabilisers, preservatives and penetration enhancers required to hold conventional products together.
+Removing water simplifies the architecture of the formulation and avoids the cascade of stabilisers, preservatives, and penetration enhancers required to hold conventional products together.

 This is not minimalism as an aesthetic choice.
 It is restraint as a design principle.